eddieoz/bitBingo/docs/how-to-use.md

 ### Step 7: Verify the Results (Optional)

-One of the key benefits of bitRaffle is that anyone can independently verify the results.
+One of the key benefits of bitBingo is that anyone can independently verify the results.
 Here's how:

 1. **Gather the necessary information:**
    - The block hash of the Bitcoin block containing your transaction